Anomalous-Sentiment/SINoALICE-Tracker/README.md

 # SINoALICE Tracker Frontend (Website)
-**NOTE: This project is no longer being maintained due to SINoALICE Global ending service on 15 November 2023.
-There will be very little use for this project unless someone plans on reworking it for SINoALICE JP**
+**NOTE: This project is no longer being maintained due to SINoALICE Global ending service on 15 November 2023. ~~There will be very little use for this project unless someone plans on reworking it for SINoALICE JP.~~ SINoALICE JP has announced it is ending service on January 15 2024, so this project is now officially dead.**

 This is the GitHub repository for the SINoALICE Tracker project that was created for the mobile game SINoALICE Global.